-2) End devices and edge server setup: To establish a real scenario for mobile Web AR application with three smartphones, both installing Chrome browser and running Andriod 8.0, a HUAWEI Mate 10 with 4 GB RAM, Samsung Galaxy S5 with 4 GB RAM, and iPhone X with 3 GB RAM, respectively.
-We use a common server with a six-core Interprocessor of 2.9 GHz and 16 GB RAM running Ubuntu 18.04 LTS, which is deployed near the base station.
-We present the core network topology with a max uplink bandwidth of 150 Mbps and a max downlink bandwidth of 600 Mbps.
-It is a commercial 5G network provided with communication latency between the mobile device and the edge server of 5-10ms by China Unicom in Fig. 10.
-As for the D2D communication links, mobile devices are interconnected via the D2D (Wi-Fi Direct) communication technique with a bandwidth of 85-300 Mbps and a latency of 5-20 ms. We use a HUAWEI 5G CPE to connect to the base station and use Wonder Shaper [30] to control the network on the edge server.
+2) End Devices and Edge Server Setup: To establish a real scenario for mobile Web AR application with three smartphones, all installing Chrome browser and running Andriod 8.0, a HUAWEI Mate10 with 4-GB RAM, Samsung Galaxy S5 with 4-GB RAM, and iPhone X with 3-GB RAM, respectively.
+We use a common server with a six-core Interprocessor of 2.9 GHz and 16-GB RAM running Ubuntu 18.04 LTS, which is deployed near the base station.
+We present the core network topology with a max uplink bandwidth of 150 Mb/s and a max downlink bandwidth of 600 Mb/s.
+It is a commercial 5G network provided with communication latency between the mobile device and the edge server of 5-10 ms by China Unicom in Fig. 10.
+As for the D2D communication links, mobile devices are interconnected via the D2D (Wi-Fi Direct) communication technique with a bandwidth of 85-300 Mb/s and a latency of 5-20 ms. We use a HUAWEI 5G CPE to connect to the base station and use a Wonder Shaper [29] to control the network on the edge server.